-DTS Play-Fi will play MP3, M4A, AAC, FLAC, WAV, and AIFF files.
-They can be streamed up to a 16bit/48 kHz resolution limit without compression – anything bigger than that will be compressed by default.
+DTS Play-Fi will play MP3, M4A, AAC, FLAC, WAV and AIFF files.
+They can be streamed up to a 16-bit/48kHz resolution limit without compression – anything bigger will be compressed by default.

-However, that can be changed using the service’s Critical Listening mode, which lets you stream 24bit/192kHz music across your wi-fi network.
-A word of warning though: since those files are generally pretty large (many of our hi-res music files are between 30MB and 70MB per track, compared to 3.5MB for the average MP3 file), DTS advises using a wired connection for more reliable performance.
+However, this can be changed using the service’s Critical Listening mode, which lets you stream 24-bit/192kHz music across your wi-fi network.
+A word of warning, though: since those files are generally pretty large (many of our hi-res music files are between 30MB and 70MB per track, compared to 3.5MB for the average MP3 file) and thus require greater bandwidth to stream, DTS advises using a wired connection for more reliable performance.

 Which products support DTS Play-Fi?

-Among the products supporting the multi-room service are soundbars, systems and speakers from Definitive Technology, Integra, Klipsch, Polk, MartinLogan, McIntosh, Onkyo, Paradigm, Rotel, Phorus, Pioneer, Soundcast and Thiel.
-Aerix’s all-in-one system, the Duet, has it included too.
+Among the vast array of products supporting DTS Play-Fi are soundbars, systems and speakers from – deep breath – Audiolab, Anthem, Arcam, Aerix, Definitive Technology, Integra, Klipsch, MartinLogan, McIntosh, Onkyo, Paradigm, Philips, Polk, Quad, Rotel, Phorus, Pioneer and Sonus faber.

-How many products can I connect using DTS Play-Fi?
+How many products can you connect using DTS Play-Fi?

 Up to 16 Play-Fi products can stream the same song, whether that’s from your phone, tablet, or Windows PC.
 You can designate a maximum of four zones, with each zone streaming audio from a different source.